0xemmkty/tinymind-blog/content/blog/today-i-use(waste)-around-45min-buy-a-thing-and-this-let-me-think-a-lot.md

 - why people cant be cold and boundry to you

 what i want to express is to understand different people's position and perspective to enrich cognition

+science ignore human, but what if this is on purpose? my goal is to iignore human factor so what?